robenkleene/development-references/iterm.md

 # iTerm

+## Settings

+- Turn on `Edit > Selection Respects Soft Boundaries` this is necessary to get iTerm to work well with tmux panes

 ## Sync

 - iTerm supports storing settings in Dropbox, but it doesn't actually support syncing.
 The only solution is to quit iTerm, then overwrite the settings file with the correct settings, then re-open iTerm.